Advice for recording presentations¶

 fonts, as attendees with slow internet connections may use video qualities as

-While you are recording, it is a good idea to overlay your camera in the bottom right corner of the screen.
-If you intend to do this, leave a space in your slides so that your face does not cover up any of the slides’ content.
+Many presenters choose to place the video of themselves talking at the bottom right corner of the screen, while their slides are shown full-screen.
+If you intend to do so, leave a space in your slides so that your face does not cover up any of the slides’ content.

 There are many tools for recording your screen that you can use to record your